NSG Group's initiatives to decarbonize and reduce environmental impact

 We are considering a range of technical options to reduce Scope 1 emissions, including:

-2. Electric melting of glass: efforts are being made to increase the amount of renewable electricity used as a substitute to fossil fuel in the glass production process in 2025, a project increasing to the highest level ever achieved within the Group for electric melting will be implemented with the support of the German Government.
+- Electric melting of glass: efforts are being made to increase the amount of renewable electricity used as a substitute to fossil fuel in the glass production process.
+This includes a plan that from 2025, a project increasing to the highest level ever achieved within the Group for electric melting will be implemented with the support of the German Government.
+We are planning to gradually introduce this system to other offices by 2030, and we are drawing up a roadmap at a global level.

 Initiatives to reduce Scope 2 (own emissions)